pennywisexy/rsschool-cv/cv.md

 ---

-> Hi, I am Alexander and I am the future owner of Google
+> Hi, I am Alexander and I am the future owner of Google.

 ---